 I am kind of a real-life spaz.
 Ian Hickey calls me part hummingbird, and if you’ve met me then you know that it’s true.
 And so there is something absolutely harmonious and necessary about driving for hours alone on an open highway that I’ve sort of embraced it as my form of meditation.
 I think that’s why I took to climbing so quickly.
 My mind is constantly going a thousand and four miles an hour, and then I’m given this task that demands a clear head and forces me into the present moment.

-It’s both new and strange, and it feels like I’m looking through a pair of glasses that aren’t mine.
+It’s both new and strange.
+It feels like I’m looking through a pair of glasses that aren’t mine.

 Allie and I also did Tagger (5.10b/c) on the Wind Tower before calling it a day.
 That was the most scared I’ve ever been on a 5.9 pitch in my entire climbing life, by the way.
 We then took a ride through the rest of the Canyon and I gazed out the window at The Yellow Spur, six perfect pitches of 5.9 that sat in the warm golden light.
-I’ll be back, Eldo.
+It was mesmerizing.

-Allie’s roommate, Aleya Jean, and I drove to the airport early one morning.
+Crashing at Allie’s, I made myself useful by offering her roommate, Aleya Jean, a ride to the airport early one morning.
 On the drive, she said something really interesting to me.
 She told me that she missed the east coast epic: “Driving eight and a half hours to West Virginia to climb for three days and go back home like it’s no big deal.
 Climbers on the east coast are driven in a very different way.”
 She told me about the “Colorado casual”, where basically you look out the window and decide to get brunch until the overcast skies clear up.

 Maybe because Colorado climbing is more accessible, every climbing day doesn’t have to be an epic ordeal.
 I found the same thing to be true during my visits to Tennessee.
 What do you mean, you clock a full work day and THEN go get a few pitches in?
 That just doesn’t happen.

-And I finally made it out here, but then this sort of irrational thought that had been sitting around in my brain for a while now started stirring: If I live in a climbing town, what makes me special?
+This sort of irrational thought that had been sitting around in my brain for a while now started stirring: If I live in a climbing town, what makes me special?
 I’m not that Gunks climber from Brooklyn anymore.
 Silly, right?
 Aleya prompted the idea that hit it on the head for me: Being a climber from the east coast is different from being one in climbing specific areas.
 You’re not as special.
-Everybody climbs.
+Everybody here climbs.

 Okay, okay, that ISN’T true and EVERYBODY is special and a unique snowflake.